Engine Misfire Causes – Taking The First Steps To Diagnose Them

 However, while driving, paying close attention to how your engine is running, can help you narrow down, engine misfire causes.

 So, let’s look at what to do, when trying to diagnose, engine misfire causes.
-First, keep a log of the problems, because this information will help you, pinpoint the source of the problem.
+First, keep a log of the problems.
+Because, this information will help you, locate the source of the problem.

 Spark Plugs